Is there a fee to drive through the park?

 I know a lot about Gettysburg.
 How do I get to become a battlefield guide?

 The Licensed Battlefield Guides at Gettysburg National Military Park are a unique service.
 Guides are individuals who have proven their abilities and knowledge through a series of written and oral exams before they are licensed by the National Park Service.
-The written test for new guides is usually given once every other year.
-Those who score the highest on the exams are invited back to give an oral test of their knowledge in a supervised tour of the park with other guides and National Park Service personnel.
 Dates for the written test will be announced as the need arises to fill spaces in the guide force.
 Full details on our Work With Us page.